 - Unintended weight loss or gain

-If you use 2 or more drugs at the same time, the way your body processes each drug can change.
-When this happens, the risk of side effects from each drug increases and each drug may not work the way it should.
-This is called a "drug-drug interaction."
-Vitamins and herbal supplements can also affect the way your body processes medicine.
+If you use 2 or more medicines at the same time, the way your body processes each one can change.
+When this happens, the risk of side effects from each medicine increases.
+Each medicine may not work the way it should.
+Be sure your doctor knows all the medicines you are taking.
+These include prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Copyright © American Academy of Family Physicians